 - 3.25 Chrystal Macmillan Building 15a George Square Edinburgh UK EH8 9LD

 - +44 (0)131 651 3869

 - Research Interests

-- Early childhood education and care policies, Education governance, comparative social policy, Social cleavages, Welfare reform politics
+- Early childhood education and care policies, comparative social policy, Social cleavages, Welfare state history, Work/family reconciliation policies

 - DiplSoz (Humboldt-University Berlin)

 My main research interests lie in the field of comparative social policy with particular reference to early childhood education and care and work/family reconciliation and the changing governance around these issues.
 Another focus of my research is on the political history of welfare states including attention to the role of political mobilization and social cleavages around religion, class and gender.
 My work is grounded in a gender-sensitive and critical theory perspective.